stassop/ReactNativeTodo/README.md

 Writing tests can save you a lot of trouble down the road, and help you gain a peace of mind.
 Another, less obvious reason to write tests is that good tests reflect good architecture.
 When your application has a coherent structure, and a proper separation of concerns, writing tests for it should be a breeze.

 The ease of testing is one of the main advantages of React/Redux applications.
 Everything in React/Redux architecture is a plain JavaScript object at some point in its life cycle.
-So testing it is often as simple as parsing the object and checking its properties.
+That makes testing as simple as parsing the object and checking its properties.
 So when you're not writing tests, you're missing out on one of the best features of your stack.

 ## Unit, integration or e2e?